Phyletica bio photo

 Simply hit enter to accept the default install location.
 After a while (and lots of output), you should see the following prompt:

-Do you wish the installer to initialize Miniconda3
+Do you wish to update your shell profile to automatically initialize conda?

 [no] >>>